 But there is also a structure which towers imposingly over Mutiny Bay – it is that of Wicker Man, the Resort’s first wooden rollercoaster.
 In fact, the area to the East of the courtyard is now the territory of The Beornen, where those in search of a drink can find The Welcom-Inn, the chosen ones can partake in Rites of Passage, and the truly devoted can make a purchase from the Wicker Man Shop.

-Unite with the chosen ones on board the Resort’s first wooden rollercoaster, as you embark on a multi-sensory rite of passage into the mysterious world of The Beornen.
+Unite with the chosen ones on board this wooden rollercoaster, as you embark on a rite of passage into the mysterious world of The Beornen.
 At the centre of the ceremony stands a six-storey tall effigy that ignites in flames each time you burst through its chest.

 It’s all hands to the deck, as guests set sail for the wettest challenge around.
 Will you reign victorious as you take on fellow pirates and landlubbers alike, or will you sink to Davy Jones’ Locker beneath a barrage of cannon fire?